Go to main content

 During construction, the temperature was required to be 22 ºC in the exhibition halls, with a permitted difference of plus/minus 1 ºC.
 The relative humidity should be 50 %.
 The values for temperature and humidity must not change too much up or down.

 During construction, the temperature in the exhibition halls was required to be 22 ºC.
-Photo: Munch Museum / Einar Aslaksen
+Photo: Munch Museum / Einar Aslaksen.

 Results